Skip to content

 When is the best time to boondock in Colorado?

 For many RVers, late June through September is the most practical broad window for high-elevation routes.
-Lower-elevation and Western Slope options can work outside that window, but road conditions, fire restrictions, cold nights, and services still need to be checked before arrival.
+Lower-elevation Western Slope and Arkansas Valley options can work outside that window, but road conditions, fire restrictions, cold nights, and services still need to be checked before arrival.

 Can big RVs boondock in Colorado?